How to Write a Disaster Recovery Plan in 2024: Template + Examples

 Alternate worksite

-A DRP may identify alternative worksites or recovery locations where the organization can operate if the primary site becomes inaccessible.
+A DRP may identify disaster recovery sites or recovery locations where the organization can operate if the primary site becomes inaccessible.
 This section should also define procedures and infrastructure needed to quickly transition operations to the identified alternate sites.

 Communication and notification